Wiem-benj/MediumArticles/README.md

 # MediumArticles
-This repository would include code developed during studies for writting medium articles
+This repository would include code developed during studies when writting medium articles